afrizaldeveloper/afrizaldeveloper/README.md

 I am full-stack web developer, my expertise lies in web development and I have a strong understanding of both front-end and back-end technologies.
 I have a deep interest in technology and it drives me to constantly learning and seeking opportunities to expand my knowledge and improve my skills.

-- 🌍  I'm based in Tasikmalaya, Indonesia
+- 🌍  I'm based in Palembang, Indonesia
 - 🖥️  See my portfolio at [afrizalstore.synergize.co](http://afrizalstore.synergize.co/)

 ### Tech Stacks